13. March 2026

 • Moisture affecting outdoor circuits or fittings

-In some cases the breaker may trip immediately when it is reset, which usually indicates a short circuit or a more serious wiring fault.
 In other situations, the breaker may trip again after a short time or even several hours later, depending on when the fault occurs on the circuit.

 Because these faults are often hidden within the installation, they usually require electrical fault finding to identify the exact cause safely.